denistsyplakov/k8s-proto-config/README.md

  - Launch in K8S environment via `kubectl apply -f deployment.yaml`

-# Steps to run prototype
+# Ways to run prototype

 Before you start.
 In the root folder. rename `application.properties.template` to `application.properties` and set your own values.
 Do not commit this new file to git!
 In real life it usually contains some secret values.